reimagined/resolve/packages/resolve-redux/README.md

 ### `createJwtReducer`

-  Generates a standard Redux reducer using reSolve JWT.
-This function  does not take any arguments:
+  Generates a [Redux reducer](https://redux.js.org/basics/reducers) using a reSolve JWT.
+No arguments:

 ```js
 createJwtReducer()
 ```

 ### `createResolveMiddleware`

-  Redux middleware used to:
+  Redux middleware is used to:

-  1) Automatically fetch a view/read model state and subscribe to events.
+  1. Fetch View and Read Models
+  2. Subscribe to events
-  2) Send a command to the server side.
+  3. Send commands to the server side

 ```js
 import { createStore, applyMiddleware, combineReducers } from 'redux'